 With award-winning bottles that have even been served at the White House, Becker is like an early Christmas gift for your palette.

-The tasting runs for two weekends: December 5-6 and December 13-14.
 They serve a bold vintage port paired with an even bolder Stilton Blue Cheese, and even some sweet holiday port shots.

 If you just can’t get enough, head over to our comprehensive list of wine tours in Fredericksburg for all the must-read recommendations on where to grab your next glass.